Milkdown/milkdown/gh-pages/pages/architecture/node&mark.md

 ### serializer

-**Required.** The serializer method, used to serialize the node/mark into string in serializer.
+**Required.** The serializer specification, used to serialize the node/mark into string in serializer.

 ### inputRules?